sdr-enthusiasts/docker-reversewebproxy/README.md

 nginx: configuration file /etc/nginx/nginx.conf test failed
 ```
 - Solution: Your system doesn't support IPV6 while the container expects this.
 Solve it by adding this parameter to your `docker-compose.yml`: `IPV6=DISABLED`

+- Issue: with `IPTABLES_BLOCK` switched on, it looks like the webproxy is trying to block large lists of ip addresses, even though none (or few) of these addresses have hit the system in the last 60 seconds
+- Solution: You probably didn't add the `NET_ADMIN` capacity to the container.
+You need to do this in your `docker-compose.yml` file and then recreate the container.
+See above and see [`docker-compose.yml'](docker-compose.yml) for an example.

 - Issue: I'm getting emails from `letsencrypt.com` about the pending expiration of my SSL certificates
 - Solution: ignore them.
 As long as the container is running and SSL is enabled, the certificates are checked daily for pending expiration and will be renewed 1 month before that date.
 Sometimes, letsencrypt.com gets confused about the expiration dates and thinks it's earlier than is really the case.
 You can always check this for yourself by looking at the container logs, or by running this command: `docker exec -it certbot certificates`